txpipe/scrolls/README.md

 ## Testdrive

 In the `testdrive` folder you'll find a minimal example that uses docker-compose to spin up a local Redis instance and a Scrolls daemon.
-You'll need Docker and docker-compose installed in you local machine.
+You'll need Docker and docker-compose installed in your local machine.
 Run the following commands to start it:

 ```sh
 cd testdrive